 Intended outcome Success criteria Challenge number 1 Improve our understanding of the knowledge gaps for our disadvantaged students via rigorous assessment.
-By the end of the 2021-2022 academic year, the GL assessments data for our KS3 disadvantaged students will be used routinely by Curriculum Leaders to identify students with gaps in their learning.
+By the end of the 2023-2024 academic year, the GL assessments data for our KS3 disadvantaged students will be used routinely by Curriculum Leaders to identify students with gaps in their learning.
 The assessment data will also be used to identify the areas of learning that these students have knowledge gaps and to devise catch up plans.
 Challenge number 2 Improve Maths attainment for disadvantaged pupils across all key stages.
 Internal assessments, GL assessments and external GCSE exams will show that the gap between disadvantaged pupils and their non-disadvantaged peers is closing in Maths.
 That the progress of our disadvantaged students will continue to be well above the progress of all students nationally.
 Challenge number 3 Improve English attainment for disadvantaged pupils across all key stages.
 Internal assessments, GL assessments and external GCSE exams will show that the gap between disadvantaged pupils and their non-disadvantaged peers is closing in English.
 That the progress of our disadvantaged students will continue to be well above the progress of all students nationally.
 Challenge number 4 To achieve and sustain improved wellbeing for all pupils, including those who are disadvantaged Sustained high levels of wellbeing from 2024/25 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations. a significant increase in participation in enrichment activities, particularly among disadvantaged pupils. high behavioural standards across the academy as evidenced in learning walks, lesson observations and behaviour watch records.
 Challenge number 5 Improved attainment among disadvantaged pupils across the By the end of our current plan in 2024/25, we aim to increase the number of disadvantaged pupils entering the English Baccalaureate (EBacc).

 curriculum at the end of KS4, with a focus on EBacc subjects.
-By 2024/25 the progress of disadvan- taged students will be in line with their non-disadvantaged peers.
+By 2024/25 the progress of disadvan- taged students will continue to be in line with or better than that of all students na- tionally (and significantly better than dis- advantaged students nationally). --- --